v-bibliotek/temp/README.md

 # Issues with ReferenceManyToManyInput

+This may be issues related to my implementation rather than the component itself.

 ## SelectArrayInput not populated on first visit to editform of item

 Screen recording showing how one has to revisit the edit form in order for the SelectArrayInput to be properly populated.